-Peer review is, simply put, the process by which scientific, academic, or professional work is checked by others working in the same field.
-This review is often provided to the authors of an academic manuscript, research paper, etc., in the form of a peer review report.
+But what is the peer review process?
+In a nutshell, it is the process by which scientific, academic, or professional work is checked by others working in the same field.
+These reviews are often provided to journals (and, in turn, the authors) in the form of a “peer review report”.

-Peer review reports are critically important to academic publishing.
-They are one of the most important guardrails to ensure the validity and importance of research.
+Peer review reports are pivotal in ensuring that academic work is rigorous .
+They are a crucial set of guardrails to ensure the validity and importance of research.

 Why is peer review important?

-Research is built on research, but that foundation needs to be stable.
+Research is built on research, after all, but that foundation needs to be stable.
 As a publisher, understanding what peer review is and why it matters is crucial.

 How are peer review reports done?